mnmnotmail/website/biz.md

 Email was intended for a specific community, not the global community.
 It cannot be adapted for today's crime-infested Internet.

-Second problem: The email user experience has been stagnant for a long time, and doesn't support common forms of communication, e.g.
+Second problem: Electronic correspondence is central to knowledge work, but the email user experience has been stagnant for a long time, and doesn't support common forms of communication, e.g.
 - sending a form/survey that the recipient can fill out and return
 - including a chart/graph which is drawn from an attached dataset